kal-kyokya/kal-kyokya/weeklyWorkLog/README.md

 ---

-> _“A professional Muslim might strive to excel... and if they do become well-known, they would (ideally) increase their humility and gratitude... often deflecting praise by saying “Alhamdulillah” (praise be to God) and acknowledging that any success comes from God’s help, not solely their own genius” — Jean-Paul De Marie KYOKYA Kalulu's night read of the 48 Laws of Power within various philosophical context, researched and generated by ChatGPT._
+> _“A professional Muslim might strive to excel... and if they do become well-known, they would (ideally) increase their humility and gratitude... often deflecting praise by saying “Alhamdulillah” (praise be to God) and acknowledging that any success comes from God’s help, not solely their own genius” — Jean-Paul De Marie KYOKYA Kalulu's night read of the 48 Laws of Power within various philosophical contexts, researched and generated by ChatGPT._

 <!-- Let's update the log every Sunday.
 Let's Go! -->